SERGZV-JavaTestTasks/KameleoonTestTask/README.md

 -------------------------------------------------------------------------- Result --------------------------------------------------------------------------

 I've done the assignment.
-However, a lot of time was spent on learning Linux, Docker, and deploying the application on a remote server.
+However, a lot of time was spent on learning Linux, Docker, and deploying the application on a remote hosting.
 Therefore, I certainly did not finish the task on time, but I leave it as a project demonstrating my skills.
 As a result, the project meets all the requirements.